codecircuit/minstructor/doc/mcollector.md

     print the CSV data to stdout.
 This flag might result in asking for confirmation in case of overwriting a file.

+--separator *string*
+:   If a different separator than ',' is desired it can be chosen here.

 -r, \--recursive
 :   Search recursively for data files in given directories.